DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Method

-Recall that $\V\chi_t \in \Real^F$, with $F = P \times E$.
-We propose to separate $\V\chi_t$ along the $P$ dimensions of $\V{y}_t$ into $P$ groups.
-For each $i = 1, \ldots, P$, we define $\V\chi_{t,i} \in \Real^E$ as in Eq.~\ref{eq:dynamic}.
+Recall that $\V\chi_t \in \Real^{D_\phi}$, with $D_\phi = E \cdot D_y$.
+We propose to separate $\V\chi_t$ along the dimensions of $\V{y}_t$ into $D_y$ groups.
+For each $i = 1, \ldots, D_y$, we define $\V\chi_{t,i} \in \Real^E$ as in Eq.~\ref{eq:dynamic}.
 The final $\V\chi_{t}$ is the concatenation of $\V\chi_{t,i}$ for all $i$.
-The intuition is to allow the group of components of $\V\chi_t$ modulating each dimension of $\V{y}_{t}$ to change independently from the others, corresponding to the conditional independence assumption we made in Section~\ref{sec:conditionalModel}, so we can sample a subset of dimensions of $\V{y}$ in each iteration during training to scale to high-dimensional time series.
+The intuition is to allow the group of components of $\V\chi_t$ modulating each dimension of $\V{y}_{t}$ to change independently of the others, corresponding to the conditional independence assumption we made in Section~\ref{sec:conditionalModel}.
+We can thus sample a subset of dimensions of $\V{y}_t$ in each iteration during training to scale to high-dimensional time series.
+Our full model is shown in Figure~\ref{fig:summary}.